skanehira/command.vim/README.md

   - fish

 ## Usage
-Open buffer for execute shel command.
+Open buffer for execute shell command.
-The buffer is enable autocomepletetion for shell history.
+The buffer is enable auto completion for shell history.

 ```
 :CommandBufferOpen